nutanix-japan/ansible-ntnx/README.md

 ## Security Considerations
 ### Ansible Secrets

 It is a good idea to use Ansible Tower (licensed) to store your credentials for connecting to Ansible clients.
-Take care to not expose any credentials while storing informaion in public forums like Github.
+Take care to not expose any credentials while storing information in public forums like Github.

 In this example we are just using a local file for defining credentials.
 Be sure to change this in your production environment.
 Make sure this is secure and not accidentally exposed in anyway.

+Use the following (not limited)to make information secure:

+- Define .gitignore file to avoid uploading any sensitive file to GitHub repo
+- Use SSH keys where possible
+- Avoid accidentally exposing credential while running scipt in STDOUT
+- Use password vaults
+- Use Ansible Tower to store passwords
+- Auto-rotate passwords at regular intervals
+- Give appropriate permissions to file for access if you absolutely have to store password in files
 ### WinRM Enablement Script

 The script used in this article is a a direct download from a contributor in Public Github.